Here’s a transcript of the video “Want to reduce the risk of absenteeism in your business?”

 Number Three Is To Incentivise

 Don’t micromanage.
-Nothing worse than a clock-watching micromanagement culture making people feel unhappy at work.
-Just try and incentivise with small perks those that attend consistently through the year.
+Nothing worse than clock-watching micromanagement culture-making people feel unhappy at work.
+Just try and incentivise with small perks those that attend consistently throughout the year.

 Number Four Is An Open Door Policy

 Make sure that people are aware they can come and speak to you if situations emerge that might be affecting their attendance at work.
 Their uncertainty or fear of mentioning anything will certainly not help.

 Studies have shown that team culture is a crucial factor in people’s happiness at work, and therefore the risk of them being absent.

 Foster a positive and inclusive working environment and you’re halfway there I suspect to avoiding this being an issue within your business.

 Final Words On How To Reduce The Risk Of Absenteeism